Learn To Fly

 AIRCRAFT RENTAL

-Our current aircraft rental rate is $121.17/hr (wet – including fuel and oil).
+Our rental rates are always wet – including fuel and oil and since we are a non-profit there is no need to pay sales tax.
+To view our current rate, view Our Fleet.
 The minimum flight experience required to earn your pilots license is 40 hours but the national average that students earn their certificate is between 55-70 hours.
 The rental rate is only billed for the time the engine is spent running.

 INSTRUCTION